propcom/ckeditor/README.txt

         $baseDir = resolveUrl($baseUrl);

+   5. Open Drupal setting file (sites/default/settings.php) and do the following:

+      I) uncomment $base_url variable and set base URL of your website (without trailing slash)

+      II) uncomment $cookie_domain variable and set domain name of your website

-   5. Select CKFinder as preferred file browser in "Administer > Site configuration > CKEditor" (in selected CKEditor profile scroll down to "File browser settings" section).
+   6. Select CKFinder as preferred file browser in "Administer > Configuration > CKEditor" (in selected CKEditor profile scroll down to "File browser settings" section).
       In the "File browser settings" section you may also change destination folders for files uploaded with CKFinder.

-   6. Locate file named settings.php inside your drupal directory (usually sites/default/settings.php) and set $cookie_domain variable to the appropiate domain (remember to uncomment that line).
-If you don't do this, CKFinder may show an information that the connector is disabled.
-      As of Drupal 6.17 also the $base_url variable must be set.

 Modules: Link to content (EXPERIMENTAL)
 ---------------------------------------